deepumons/deepumons.github.io/_posts/2020-03-27-finding-donors-for-charityml.md

 The dataset for this project originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 The datset was donated by Ron Kohavi and Barry Becker, after being published in the article _"Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid"_.
 You can find the article by Ron Kohavi [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf).
 The data we investigate here consists of small changes to the original dataset, such as removing the "fnlwgt" feature and records with missing or ill-formatted entries.

 I had completed this project as part of my Data Science Nanodgree at Udacity.
-This project is implemented in a Jupyter notebook with Python code, and it available on my [GitHub](https://github.com/deepumons/data-scientist-nd/tree/master/p1_finding_donors)
+This project is implemented in a Jupyter notebook with Python code, and it ais vailable on my [GitHub](https://github.com/deepumons/data-scientist-nd/tree/master/p1_finding_donors).

 # Exploratory Data Analysis